bryan-wu/ZombieBattleUnity/README.md

 # G12 Zombie Battle
-## Everthing we have is on the with_executable branch, including our latest version of project and all the instructions
+## Everthing we have is on the DemoProject branch, including our latest version of project and all the instructions
 ![alt text](https://github.com/bryan-wu/ZombieBattleUnity/blob/master/sample.PNG "In-game capture")

 To open in Unity: